wdporter/i-am-that-vuepress/99-the-perceived-cannot-be-the-perceiver/readme.md

 do not know.
 Find out who you are, the knower of the known.
 Look within diligently; remember to remember that the perceived cannot be the perceiver.
 Whatever you see, hear or think of, remember — you are not what happens, you are he to whom it happens.
-Delve deeply into the sense ‘I am’ and you will surely discover that the perceiving centre is universal, as universal as the light that illumines the world.
+Delve deeply into the sense “I Am” and you will surely discover that the perceiving centre is universal, as universal as the light that illumines the world.
 All that happens in the universe happens to you, the silent witness.
 On the other hand, whatever is done is done by you, the universal and inexhaustible energy.